azurecoder/datalake-extractor-parquet/README.md

 [Creating a Service Principal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)

 Follow the steps to get the ApplicationId and the Key and then use them in the deployment script.
+You will also need to select the resources in the Azure Portal (ADLA and ADLS) and add give the Service Principal at least a contributor role under the IAM tab.

 To find out your TenantId use the following Uri.